Don’t miss MELBOURNE FESTIVAL 16th & 17th September 2017 10am – 5pm! Melbourne, DE73 8EJ

 Most of the houses on the Trail are of historic significance and architectural information is contained in the Trail Guide.
 Hopefully having visited the Trail visitors will be tempted to return to take another look at some of these heritage sites.

-This year Derbyshire is celebrating it’s culture and heritage.
-At Melbourne Festival we are celebrating the beautiful woodlands of the National Forest with WILD WOOD and exhibition featuring images of trees, woodlands and woodland creatures at Melbourne Assembly Rooms featuring 12 Derbyshire Artists including Tom Genders, Michael Cook, Paul Johnstone, Des Ong, Jane Bevan, Lynn Hazel Smith and others.
+This year at Melbourne Festival we are celebrating the beautiful woodlands of the National Forest with WILD WOOD and exhibition featuring images of trees, woodlands and woodland creatures at Melbourne Assembly Rooms featuring 12 Derbyshire Artists including Tom Genders, Michael Cook, Paul Johnstone, Des Ong, Jane Bevan, Lynn Hazel Smith and others.
 Many of the artists will be demonstrating and all will be sharing the secrets of their techniques with visitors.
-The other Derbyshire Artists along the Trail will also be highlighted.

 Back by popular demand on the Trail this year are the Food Festival and Food Court.
 Food is also available at the Art Cafe, which is located with the Made in Derbyshire Exhibition at Melbourne Assembly Rooms, along with Melbourne’s great cafes, restaurants and pubs and the popup church and charity tea shops!